alf-p-steinbach/Windows-GUI-stuff-in-C-tutorial-/docs/part-05.md

 ### 5.1.
 Draw directly on the screen to learn GDI basics.

-With GDI you can draw more or less directly on the screen.
+With the GDI you can draw more or less directly on the screen.

 Drawing directly on the screen is just a special case of drawing in a window, the slightly paradoxical case of “no window”.